 - Budget you trip – Santa Barbara has been named one of the most expensive places to live in the United States.
 Hotels in San Barbara can be especially pricey, that’s why you should book your stay ahead of time.
 Platforms like Booking.com and Agoda.com are great for finding deals on accommodations

-- Visit Santa Barbara in off-season – Summer is the busiest time in Santa Barbara.
-I suggest visiting the city during off-season from October through December or from March through early May to save money and avoid crowds.
+- Visit during off-season – Summer is the busiest time in town.
+Plan your weekend in Santa Barbara during off-season from October through December or from March through early May to save money and avoid crowds.

 - Explore nearby areas – When visiting Santa Barbara, don’t forget to take a day trip and visit some of the nearby areas like San Luis Obispo or Hearst Castle

 - Santa Barbara is best explored by walking – Santa Barbara is a pedestrian-friendly city and you can explore downtown Santa Barbara on foot.
 But you still need a car to get around and see some of the best beaches near Santa Barbara and take day trips

 - Learn to surf in Santa Barbara – If you ever wanted to learn surfing, Santa Barbara is the place to do it.
 Santa Barbara offers some of the best surfing conditions for beginner surfers

 - Spend more than just a day in Santa Barbara – If you are traveling the California Coast, don’t treat Santa Barbara just as a pit stop.
 Spend a few days in the city to appreciate its culture and enjoy the outdoors